 Often, we think a dictionary is a large book with definitions of words.
-We will consult a dictionary to figure out how to spell a word or find its definition.
+We will consult a dictionary to figure out how to spell a word or to find its definition.
 But there are several types of dictionaries, both online and in print, that supply an interesting variety of information.
 Consider using some of these resources in your research.
-For example, Oxford publishes a Dictionary of Scientists, which covers 2500 years of science and scientists in all fields, including physics and chemistry.
+For example, Oxford publishes a Dictionary of Scientists, which covers 2,500 years of science and scientists in all fields, including physics and chemistry.

 Other Types of Reference Works

-Who’s Who in America is considered a reference work and there are several geographical dictionaries available, as well.
+Who’s Who in America is considered a reference work and there are several geographical dictionaries available, too.
 The CIA puts out The World Factbook that covers 267 world entities.
 As you explore various types of reference works, you will be amazed at the amount of data available on every subject you can think of, both in the United States and other countries.

 Citing Reference Works